wnesbv/django-example/README.md

 # django-example
-registration with confirmation mail, jwt cookie authentication,
+registration with email confirmation, authorization and authentication three in one, cookie jwt, import_export, chat..